jsummers/deark/readme.md

    This is an alternate syntax for specifying the primary input file.
 It works even if the filename begins with "-".
 -file2 &lt;file>
-   Some formats are composed of more than one file.
-In some cases, you can use the -file2 option to specify the secondary file.
+   For certain formats that involve more than one input file, you can use -file2 to specify the secondary file.
 Refer to the formats.txt file for details.
+Note that certain "segmented" formats require the -mp option instead.
 -zip
    Write output files to a .zip file, instead of to individual files.
    If the input format is an "archive" format (e.g. "ar" or "zoo"), then